magenta-aps/mox/README.rst

   $ ./install.sh

 **NOTE:**

-   Using the built in installer should be considered a "developer installation".
+   Using the built-in installer should be considered a "developer installation".
+Please note that it *will not* work with a machine with less than 1GB of RAM.

-   In the current state of the installer, we recommend to use on a newly installed system only.
+   In the current state of the installer, we recommend to use on a newly installed system only, preferrably in a dedicated container or VM.
-   It is definitely an intention to provide more flexible installation options in the near future.
+   It is our intention to provide more flexible installation options in the near future.

 The default location of the log directory is: ::